AI is a systems technology with a huge impact

 Moore’s law

-Feldberg: “Intel founder Gordon Moore’s law (doubling the number of transistors that fit on a computer chip every two years, ed.) still applies”.
+Feldberg: “Intel founder Gordon Moore’s law (doubling the number of transistors that fit on a computer chip every two years) still applies”.
 And artificial intelligence, according to the Scientific Council for Government Policy (WRR), is not just another technology.
 It is a systems technology.
-It is best compared to the rise of the steam engine, electricity, the internal combustion engine and the computer.
+It is best compared to the rise of the steam engine, electricity, the internal combustion engine, and the computer.
 These are systems technologies that lead to unexpected applications.
 For example, Edison could never have predicted that electricity would eventually be used for brushing teeth.
 A characteristic of a systems technology is that it is ubiquitous and it is becoming cheaper and cheaper.
-AI is in your phone, car, washing machine, the road surface, lamps, and so on.
+AI is in your phone, car, washing machine, road surfaces, lamps, and so on.
 A systems technology provides a platform, a fertile ground for all kinds of new innovations.

 A characteristic of a systems technology is that it is ubiquitous and increasingly cheap.

 Feldberg gives a concrete example: ‘Algorithms, according to scientifically validated benchmarks, now beat humans when it comes to detecting suspicious tissue not yet visible to the human eye.
-The fact that the algorithm beats humans is in itself not surprising, because an X-ray has as many as 4,000 shades of gray that the human eye can never distinguish all of them.
+The fact that the algorithm beats humans is in itself not surprising because an X-ray has as many as 4,000 shades of gray that the human eye can never distinguish all of them.
 When it comes to recognizing patterns in data, computers beat humans: algorithms recognize certain patterns in seconds that humans easily overlook.’

 But developments in the medical sector go much further, according to Feldberg.
 Think, for example, of “personalized medicine,” customized drug treatments in which you can continuously monitor tumor developments almost at the cellular level.
 These treatments are only possible thanks to AI and increased computing power.
 Thus, more and more data are being used in medical practice to increasingly support decision-making.